GyakkyoGyaku/GyakkyoGyaku/README.md

 My past-life was empty.

-So, I choose to reborn, like a Karp doing the Gyakkyo Gyaku path to Evolve itself.
+So I choose to reborn, like a Karp doing the Gyakkyo Gyaku path to Evolve itself.

 My name means :